In-depth reviews

 The EQS 450+ is offered with a choice of five trims: AMG Line, AMG Premium, AMG Line Premium Plus, Luxury and Exclusive Luxury.
 Even the cheapest models cost more than £100,000, but for that you get 20-inch wheels, keyless go, a panoramic roof, LED lights and rear-wheel steering designed to improve manoeuvrability around town, as well as stability at higher speeds.
 Inside, you get heated leather front and rear seats, and a twin-screen infotainment system.

 Moving up the range adds luxuries like bigger wheels, digital lights, additional parking cameras and a Burmester stereo.
-Luxury-spec cars swap out the AMG Line’s sporty styling for additional chrome and unique 22-inch wheels, plus acoustic glass, and comfort seats, plus open-pore wood for the dashboard.
+Luxury-spec cars swap out the AMG Line’s sporty styling for additional chrome and unique 22-inch wheels, plus acoustic glass, and comfort seats, as well as open-pore wood for the dashboard.

 The full-fat AMG 53 model is the raciest of the lot, with unique styling and wheels, red brake callipers, climatised seats and that eye-catching Hyperscreen infotainment setup.
-Prices for these cars start from more than £160,000.
+Prices for these cars start from more than £160,000, with buyers able to choose from either sporty Night Edition, or luxurious Touring specifications.

 Most Popular